osnr/TabFS/tabfs.md

-This gives you a _ton_ of power, because now you can apply [all the existing tools](https://twitter.com/rsnous/status/1018570020324962305) on your computer that already know how to deal with files -- terminal commands, scripting languages, etc -- and use them to control and communicate with your browser.
+This gives you a _ton_ of power, because now you can apply [all the existing tools](https://twitter.com/rsnous/status/1018570020324962305) on your computer that already know how to deal with files -- terminal commands, scripting languages, graphical explorers, etc -- and use them to control and communicate with your browser.

 Now you don't need to [code up a browser extension from scratch](https://twitter.com/rsnous/status/1261392522485526528) every